 1. Go for a drive … and not just to Cades Cove

 Driving on the Foothills Parkway is like driving through a brochure.
-This highway was just completed last year, 55 years after construction started.
+This highway was just completed in 2018, 55 years after construction started.
 I think you’ll agree it was worth the wait.
 The parkway travels from Walland in the west to Cosby in the east.
 If you have time and patient children, pack some snacks and take in the entire parkway.
 If you are limited in either, take the shorter route to Cosby.
 You would need to hike for a day to take in some of the views offered.

 2. Visit an apple orchard